Eduarrdd/Projects_challenges/README.md

 ## Personal notes

 Date: 10/24/2024
 I cannot imagine what I will achieve tomorrow.
-Honestly, I did not imagine I will create something like this yesterdat and I cannot wait to see what we can achieve tomorrow.
+Honestly, I did not imagine I would create something like this yesterdat and I cannot wait to see what we can achieve tomorrow.
 Without any doubt, wonderful things.
 I am sure of that.